cantaloupe-project/cantaloupe/README.md

 ### 1. Tests with no dependencies

-`mvn clean test -Pnodeps` will run only the tests that have no dependencies on third-party services and do not require any exteral tools or libraries.
+`mvn clean test -Pnodeps` will run only the tests that have no dependencies on third-party services and do not require any external tools or libraries.

 ### 2. Tests with free dependencies